 Findings and Rationale

-After concluding the investigation, the investigating officer will compose their findings in a letter and email this message to the respondent.
+After concluding the investigation, the investigating officer will compose their findings in a letter and email this message to the student.
 The letter will include the policies for which the respondent was found responsible, the basis and reasoning for that decision, and the outcomes recommended for the student based on their unique case.

 - All decisions are made based on a preponderance of the information–what is more likely true than not true–with the exception of decisions to suspend or expel students for incidents that do not involve responsible findings for sexual harassment, sexual assault, dating/domestic violence, or stalking.
 In those cases, clear and convincing information is necessary to recommend suspension or expulsion.

 - When multiple students are involved in the same incident, each may not receive the same outcomes.
-While the behaviors in question may be similar, each student has unique learning needs and conduct histories that may warrant differential outcomes.
+While the behaviors in question may appear to be similar, each student has unique learning needs and conduct histories that may warrant differential outcomes.
 The obligation of the investigating officer is to provide a fair process consistent with the procedures outlined in UWS 17 and to make a determination on sanctions/outcomes appropriate for each student consistent with our educational mission.

 Nonacademic Misconduct Hearing

-Respondents have the right to a hearing before a nonacademic misconduct committee or examiner if they wish to contest the findings or outcomes recommended by the investigating officer.
+Students have the right to a hearing before a nonacademic misconduct committee or examiner if they wish to contest the findings or outcomes recommended by the investigating officer.